 Adding the Cards to the Card Mat

 You want to remove the protective film from the card mat.
 Add the back of the card inside the mat so that the side with the backer is on the mat adhesive.
 Be sure to push the card all the way up and make sure the fold line is all the way over.
-Press the card down well and make sure the backer is stuck against the card mat with the card front on the top.
+Press the card down firmly and ensure the backer is securely attached to the card mat, with the card front facing up.

 Finding Designs in Cricut Design Space